-Investigations related to seismic safety improvements of the three operating NPPs in Taiwan started already before the Fukushima Daiichi NPP accident happened.
-After two faults in the vicinity of NPPs were identified and/or re-characterized, the work related to seismic hazard re-evaluation started at all three operating plants.
-One of these two faults, the Shanchiao Fault in the north of the Taiwan island, passes between the two plants Chinshan and Kuosheng NPPs.
+Investigations related to seismic safety improvements of the operating NPPs in Taiwan started already before the Fukushima Daiichi NPP accident happened.
+After two faults in the vicinity of NPPs were identified and/or re-characterized, the work related to seismic hazard re-evaluation started at all the operating plants.
+One of these two faults, the Shanchiao Fault in the north of the Taiwan, passes between the two plants Chinshan and Kuosheng NPPs.
 The other one, Hengchun Fault in the south, approaches within one kilometer of the Maanshan NPP.
 A significant amount of geological and geophysical work has been done both onshore and offshore.
+In light of the risks from seismic hazards, TPC has performed the seismic margin assessment (SMA) using a review level earthquake (RLE) to identify weak points, and then improved the seismic resistance ability of all the operating NPPs.
+For each unit, the seismic resistance ability of two success paths to shutdown the reactor and maintain it in a safe shutdown condition have been enhanced.
+As a result, the seismic resistance capabilities of Chinshan, Kuosheng and Maanshan reach 0.51g, 0.67g and 0.72g, respectively.
 In addition, the probabilistic seismic hazard analysis (PSHA) work was conducted.
 However, the seismic hazard values used in the PSHA need to be updated by a Senior Seismic Hazard Analysis Committee (SSHAC) Level 3 process.
-The comprehensive PSHA at the TPC's NPPs will be finalized once the re-evaluated seismic hazard values are developed from the results of the SSHAC Level 3 study.
+The necessary PSHA at the TPC's NPPs will be finalized once the re-evaluated seismic hazard values are developed from the results of the SSHAC Level 3 study.